-The majority of time will be spent with identified students in the classroom/workshop/practical at level 1 and on a mentoring basis with students at higher levels of study where the student has an EHCP.
+The Specialist Learning Mentor’s time will be spent with the identified student/s in a mentoring capacity both in the classroom/workshop/practical environment and 1:1 mentoring outside of taught sessions.
 There will be a requirement to undertake administrative tasks relating to recording student progress and supporting student retention and achievement.

 Why Work With Us?

 Imagine working for an employer that has a positive impact on the lives of thousands of students every year.
 That could be you.